Signatories ink Murray-Darling Declaration

-"For many of these projects there is no scientific evidence that they have actually increased net stream flows," the signatories stated, as reported by ABC Online
+"For many of these projects there is no scientific evidence that they have actually increased net stream flows," the signatories stated, as reported by ABC Online.

 "Despite allocating half a billion dollars in 2007 to upgrade water meters in the Basin, as much as 75% of all surface water diversions in the northern part of the Basin may still not have water meters."

-With criticisms levelled at the Federal Government and the Murray-Darling Basin Authority (MDBA), the declaration
+With criticisms levelled at the Federal Government and the Murray-Darling Basin Authority (MDBA), the declaration calls for: